maria-ml/DrugMate/README.md

 #### 🔍 Summarize Context

-- it summarizes the underlying document **context** in simple, layman-friendly terms.
+- It summarizes the underlying document **context** in simple, layman-friendly terms.
 - Useful for users who want to understand the leaflet content without reading full medical documents.

 #### 📄 Source Documents